MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M3 Case Study 1B Implement production methods.md

 3. In the list, select the new formula version.

-4. In the **From date** field, enter current date and click Formula version tab on the Action pane.
+4. In the **From date** field, enter current date and select Formula version tab on the Action pane.

 5. Select **Approval.**